How to Boost Employee Retention During Open Enrollment in 2025

 “We see you.
 We’re listening.
 And we’re investing in your well-being.”

-That message builds cultures that retain people.
+That message builds cultures that retain people and provides a sense of respect.
 Not through perks or slogans, but through the practical things that make life easier and more secure.

 Takeaway: Don’t Just Shop for Savings — Shop for Retention